Path Ranking with Attention to Type Hierarchies: Attentive Path Ranking

-Now we describe how we obtain the \textbf{context} $\hat{\mathbf{c}}_t$, which provides context information for the model to better approximate $l_t^*$.
-Specifically, We use the previous hidden state of the LSTM as the context of the current step $\hat{\mathbf{c}}_t = h_{t-1}$.
-We also use $v_\pi(\hat{p})$, the last state of the relation encoder, to compute the initial memory state and hidden state of the LSTM:
+We model the context of the current step as the previous hidden state of the LSTM, i.e., $\hat{\mathbf{c}}_t = \bm{h}_{t-1}$.
+We also use $\bm{v}_\pi(\hat{p})$, the last state of the relation encoder, to compute the initial memory state and hidden state of the LSTM:

 where $f_{init, c}$ and $f_{init, h}$ are two separate feed-forward networks.
-Initializing $\hat{\mathbf{c}}_t$ based on $v_\pi(\hat{p})$ first gives the model a broad context to select the best types for the first few entities.
-As types for more entities are selected, the context refines based on all previous selections.
+Illustrated in Figure \ref{fig:Network Architecture}, as the LSTM stores information from the relation encoder and previously approximated entity types, both the sequence of relations $\langle in, -in, used\_for \rangle$ and the type context vector of the previous entity $Fork$ can affect the approximated type for $Kitchen$.